Electric Charging Station: Car Charger for Home and Business

 Many EV and PHEV owners will be able to meet their daily driving range requirements by charging overnight with Level 1 EVSE, requiring no additional cost or installation, provided that a power outlet on a dedicated circuit is available near their parking location.
 For longer commutes, Level 2 charging equipment can be purchased.
 The most basic Level 2 products have only standard safety features and status lights.
 More advanced, “smart” Level 2 products have features such as enhanced displays, charging timers, communications capabilities, and keypads.
 It is best to install the Level 2 equipment recommended by the vehicle manufacturer.

 Highlights Chicago can inform homeowners or businesses if their location has adequate electrical capacity for vehicle charging.

-Level 3 chargers are 480V and can completely refuel most Electric Vehecles in 30 minutes These units appeal to malls, grocery stores. gas stations, public building.
+- Level 3 chargers are 480V and can completely refuel most Electric vehicles in 30 minutes These units appeal to malls, grocery stores. gas stations, and public buildings.